Salep: Modern use

 The beverage sahlab is now often made with hot milk instead of water.
 Other desserts are also made from salep flour, including salep pudding and dondurma.
-The Kahramanmaraş region of Turkey is a major producer of sahlab known as Maraş Salepi.
+The Kahramanmaraş region of Turkey is a major producer of sahlab known as Maraş Salebi.
 The popularity of sahlab in Turkey has led to a decline in the populations of wild orchids, and it was made illegal to export true salep.
-Consequently many instant sahlab mixes are made with artificial flavoring.
-Salep is also drunk in Greece; it is usually sold on the streets as a hot beverage during the cold months of the year.
-It is very popular in many parts of the Middle East, especially the Levant.
+Consequently, many instant sahlab mixes are made with artificial flavoring.
+Salep is also drunk in Albania and Greece; it is usually sold on the streets as a hot beverage during the cold months of the year.
+It is very popular in many parts of the Middle East, especially in Egypt and the Levant.
 Families in Turkey drink the hot version during the winter time.

 It is estimated that each year in Turkey, 30 tons of tubers from 38 species are harvested; it takes from 1,000 to 4,000 tubers to make a kilo of flour.
 With the increasing rarity of some species and local extinctions, traders are harvesting wild orchids in Iran.
 Abdolbaset Ghorbani of Uppsala University estimates that between 7 and 11 million orchids of nineteen species and sub-species were collected from northern Iran in 2013, with the majority being exported to Turkey.
 Harvesting of orchid tubers is also increasing in Greece.

-In the Middle East, "sahlab" is a hot milk-based winter drink with a pudding-like consistency, sometimes garnished with nuts and cinnamon.
+In the Middle East, "sahlab" is a hot milk-based winter drink with a creamy consistency, topped with cinnamon and sold as street food or made at home.
+In the summer season, it is cooled and garnished with nuts to make "muhallebi".
+Sahleb is also a core ingredient of booza ice cream.